Nicholas-Lin/nicholas-lin.github.io/README.md

-# portfolio
+# Portfolio
-This is a website of my personal projects and resume
+This is a website portfolio of my personal projects and resume